Build an Amazon Store with WordPress for FREE

 Plenty of commercial solutions were made to help automate and alleviate the common challenges that Amazon affiliates face.
-But there are also basic free solutions that can provide you with similar conveniences.
+But can you build an Amazon store with WordPress?
+For free?
+Yep, there are also basic no-cost solutions that can provide you with similar conveniences.

 Most of the commercial solutions out there are focused on automation and mass website production.
-Automation is good, and I certainly will NOT talk about free alternatives that are too tedious that they are impractical.
+Automation is good, and I certainly will NOT talk about free alternatives that are so tedious they are impractical.

 If you plan on mass producing low quality sites, this guide may not be for you.